Skip to main content

 The graphics are reminiscent of a 2010 game, featuring coarse visuals and occasional glitches, likely due to the demanding rendering of two rooms simultaneously.
 While not visually impressive, the focus on gameplay originality somewhat compensates for the lackluster graphics.

-• “The graphics may not be cutting-edge, but the gameplay is original and engaging.”
+• “The graphics may not be cutting-edge, but they effectively support the unique gameplay experience.”

-• “While the graphics are a bit coarse and there are some glitches, the overall experience is still enjoyable.”
+• “While the graphics are somewhat coarse and there are occasional glitches, they do not detract significantly from the overall experience.”

 • “Graphics look like they belong in a game from 2010, but that's probably because this game is rendering two rooms at the same time like in Dishonored 2, which causes a lot of performance issues.”